 FRA is coordinating NEPA compliance with Section 106 of the National Historic Preservation Act (NHPA) consistent with 36 CFR 800.8.

 On May 12, 2023, FRA issued a Supplemental DEIS (SDEIS), Draft Programmatic Agreement (PA), and Draft Section 4(f) Evaluation to address the new Preferred Alternative's potential impacts on the human and natural environment.
-Comments on these documents will be accepted until July 6, 2023, 11:59 PM EDT.
+Comments on these documents were accepted through July 6, 2023.

-FRA will consider all comments received and the comments will become part of the public record.
+FRA considers all comments received and the comments are part of the public record.
 FRA encourages public participation throughout the development and evaluation of the Project.
 Public participation in the NEPA and NHPA Section 106 processes is solicited without regard to race, color, national origin, age, sex, religion, disability, or family status.